Rootless-Ghost/Rootless-Ghost/README.md

 $\color{MediumOrchid}\large{\textsf{Nebula Forge Detection Suite v2}}$

 All 20 tools are part of **[Nebula Forge](https://github.com/Rootless-Ghost/nebula-forge)** — an open-source SOC platform covering the full workflow: Detect → Normalize → Hunt → Drift → Cluster → Simulate → Investigate → Respond → Report.
-The Detection Suite v2 runs as a fully containerized stack — 7 tools, a shared Postgres backend, and a central dashboard — a single `docker compose up -d` starts all services with a shared Postgres backend.
+The full suite runs as a fully containerized stack — 13 containerized tools, 15 services total, a shared Postgres backend, and a central dashboard — clone all repos with the included setup script, then a single `docker compose up -d` starts all services.
 The dashboard (port 5010) provides live status, one-click launches, and pipeline monitoring across all 20 tools in the org.

 Nebula Forge includes two automated pipelines:
 - **Drift-scan** — scheduled Sigma rule drift analysis across your detection library